germanegomez/germanegomez/README.md

 # 👋 Hi, I'm Germán Gómez!

 ## 🚀 About Me
 I'm a passionate **QA Automation Engineer** with a strong focus on delivering high-quality software through efficient and robust automated testing.
 With a deep understanding of automation frameworks, CI/CD pipelines, and quality best practices, I thrive on solving complex problems and ensuring seamless user experiences.
+Additionally, I have experience building **data pipelines** and developing **data visualization dashboards** to extract actionable insights for end users.

 ---